General information on wood destroying basidiomycetes

 Section of a gill showing basidia and basidiospores on gill surfaces

-A higher magnification of the basidiospores produced on basidia.
+A higher magnification of a gill and basidiospores produced on basidia.

 Diagram of basidia and basidiospores in pore.